Gail Kern Paster

 Gail Kern Paster (born 1944) is an American Shakespeare scholar, historian and writer.

 Life

-She was born on 8 November 1944.
-Paster graduated from North Shore High School (New York) in 1962.
+She was born on November 8, 1944.
+Paster graduated from North Shore High School in 1962.
 She received her bachelor's degree from Smith College and her PhD from Yale University.

 Career

 Paster taught at the George Washington University from 1974 to 2002.
 From 2002 to 2011, she was the director of the Folger Shakespeare Library.

-She has also served as editor of the Shakespeare Quarterly magazine.
+She has also served as editor of the Shakespeare Quarterly magazine and as interim president and librarian of the Newberry Library from April to October 2023.